Ddey07/Website-AP/content/authors/admin/_index.md

 ## About Me

 Debangan Dey is an incoming Assistant Professor in the Department of Statistics at Texas A&M University.
-His research develops statistical methods for **multivariate stochastic processes**, with a focus on integrating **Digital Health Technologies data (DHTs)** (capturing changes over time) and **environmental factors** (varying across space).
-This includes modeling data from wearables and smartphones alongside contextual spatial exposures like temperature, light, and greenspace to understand **individual-level mental and physical health dynamics in space and time**.
+His research develops statistical and ML methods for **multivariate stochastic processes**, with a focus on integrating **Digital Health Technologies data (DHTs)** (capturing changes over time) and **environmental factors** (varying across space).
+This includes modeling data from wearables and smartphones alongside contextual spatial exposures like temperature, light, and greenspace etc. to understand **individual-level mental health dynamics**.